raspberrypilearning/pick-your-favourite/en/quiz1/question_3.md

   --- feedback ---

-  This property let's you add, remove and read the class attribute of an element.
+  This property lets you add, remove, and read the class attribute of an element.

   --- /feedback ---